 Katrina Fiacchi serves as administrative specialist in the Maxwell X Lab.
 She has worked in the Center for Policy Research at Syracuse University since 2013 and joined the X Lab team soon after it was founded in 2017.
 Katrina's main job duties in the X Lab include financial management of each project, expense reimbursement processing, and other day to day administrative tasks.
 She is also part of the Maxwell X Lab research assistant search committee.
 Katrina earned her BS in business administration from The College at Brockport, SUNY in 2011.

-Juliette Geraghty is a junior majoring in policy studies and economics with a minor in data analytics.
+Juliette Geraghty is a senior majoring in policy studies and economics with a minor in data analytics.
 She is a member of the Renée Crown University Honors Program and the Economics Honor Society.
 Prior to joining the Lab, Juliette was a research consultant for Home HeadQuarters and an intern with the Albany County Department of Social Services.
 On campus, she works with the Office of Health Promotion and as an Honors Program Ambassador.

-Cooper Shawver is a junior majoring in sport analytics and economics with a minor in finance.
+Cooper Shawver is a senior majoring in sport analytics and economics with a minor in finance.
 Cooper has taken extensive coursework in statistics, economics, and data analysis.
 He and a team of student researchers recently won the SABR Analytics Conference Case Competition, for their investigation of baseball statistics to understand pitcher productivity.
 Cooper is also an analyst for the SU Women’s Basketball team, an Economics tutor for CLASS.

 See our research assistant alumni.